Why Choose a Cruise ?

 The Choice of Cruise Line

 Before booking your cruise you need to understand which category your chosen cruise line fits.
-Essentially there are 4 main categories which are as follows:
+Essentially there are 4 main categories which in our view are as follows:

-Includes Carnival, Royal Caribbean, Norwegian Cruise line, MSC etc. Broadly speaking these brand offer great value for money and operate larger, sometimes resort type ships which can be ideal for families.
-This category can be likened to a 3 star hotel and includes cruise lines like MSC, Royal Caribbean, Carnival, NCL
+Includes Carnival, Royal Caribbean, Norwegian Cruise line, MSC etc. Broadly speaking these brands offer great value for money and operate larger, sometimes resort type ships which can be ideal for families.
+This category can be likened to a 3-4 star hotel.

 This category moves up one level of comfort, cuisine, service and most other services on the ship.
 Of course the price goes up as well but this is the category that most cruisers looking for something more, try next.
 It includes Celebrity Cruises, Holland America Line, Princess Cruises.
 4 star